SmoothCalibrationError#

 Smooth Expected Calibration Error (SmECE).

-This metric implements the Kernel Density Estimation based ECE as proposed by Błasiok & Nakkiran (2023).
-It addresses the limitations of standard binned ECE, such as bin-edge effects and poor resolution for overconfident models, by using a continuous kernel and an adaptive bandwidth selection strategy.
-Computed on the top label.
+This metric implements the Kernel Density Estimation based ECE proposed by Błasiok & Nakkiran (2023).
+It addresses the limitations of the standard binned ECE — bin-edge effects, poor resolution for overconfident models — by replacing the histogram with a kernel density estimate of the residuals.

 Parameters: